heyinterspace/samir.xyz/docs/README.md

 - Documentation restructuring for improved AI collaboration
 - Consolidated documentation to the docs directory
 - Enhanced Stack section with detailed package information
+- Added Repository Overview with folder structure and naming conventions
 - Added AI Model Instructions with context and five laws
 - Updated build instructions and version history information